 An Evolution Through the Centuries

-- 15th-16th Centuries: Following King Manuel I’s visit to Seville, Portugal began importing and experimenting with Spanish tiles, featuring the geometric patterns of the Moorish tradition.
+• 15th-16th Centuries: Following King Manuel I’s visit to Seville, Portugal began importing and experimenting with Spanish tiles.
+These featured the geometric patterns of the Moorish tradition.

-- 17th Century: Known as the “century of patterns,” Portuguese workshops produced over 1,000 different repetitive designs, often in blue and yellow on white backgrounds.
+• 17th Century: Known as the “century of patterns,” workshops produced over 1,000 different repetitive designs.
+These were often in blue and yellow on white backgrounds.

-- 19th Century: Azulejos moved outdoors as the rising bourgeoisie used them to embellish home façades, signaling social status and wealth.
+• 19th Century: Azulejos moved outdoors as the rising bourgeoisie used them to embellish home facades.
+This signaled social status and wealth.

-Today, these tiles are so integral to the national heritage that it’s forbidden to demolish tile-covered buildings in Lisbon.
-They represent a unique art where decoration and architecture connect inseparably, telling Portugal’s story on the nation’s very walls.
+Today, these tiles are so integral to the national heritage that it is forbidden to demolish tile-covered buildings in Lisbon.
+They represent a unique art where decoration and architecture connect inseparably.
+They tell the story of Portuguese culture on the nation’s very walls.

 Where to Find the Most Stunning Azulejos

-- Porto: São Bento Train Station features 20,000 tiles depicting scenes from Portuguese history in its main hall.
-The exterior of Capela das Almas (Chapel of Souls) provides another breathtaking example.
+• Porto: São Bento Train Station features 20,000 tiles depicting scenes from Portuguese history in its main hall.
+The exterior of Capela das Almas provides another stunning example.

-- Beyond Major Cities: Cities like Évora, Braga, and Coimbra each showcase unique examples of tilework and distinct historical styles.
+• Beyond Major Cities: Cities like Évora, Braga, and Coimbra each showcase unique examples of tilework.
+They all feature distinct historical styles.

 Portuguese Architecture: From Maritime Triumph to Modern Times

-These architectural styles, viewed alongside Fado’s emergence from the working-class hills of Lisbon, create a walking timeline of Portugal’s journey.
+These architectural styles create a walking timeline of the nation’s journey.
 Travelers can witness the celebration of discovery in Belém, the confidence of colonial wealth in the city centers, and the melancholy of a faded golden age echoing through Alfama’s narrow streets.

 Portuguese Cuisine: More Than Pastéis de Nata

-Portuguese cuisine directly reflects the country’s geography and history—it’s honest, generous, and deeply connected to the sea.
-For American travelers, understanding its core philosophy is key to appreciation: the focus isn’t on complex spice blends but on the purity and quality of incredibly fresh ingredients.
+Portuguese cuisine directly reflects the country’s geography and history.
+It is honest, generous, and deeply connected to the sea.
+For American travelers, understanding its core philosophy is key to appreciating Portuguese culture.

 The Holy Trinity: Bread, Wine, and Olive Oil